pulumi/pulumi/CONTRIBUTING.md

 - [Gometalinter](https://github.com/alecthomas/gometalinter)
 - [Yarn](https://yarnpkg.com/)

 We use `make` as our build system, so you'll want to install that as well, if you don't have it already.
-We have extremely limited support for doing development on Windows (the bare minimum for us to get Windows validation of `pulumi`) so if you're on windows, we recommend that you use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you are on Windows.
+We have extremely limited support for doing development on Windows (the bare minimum for us to get Windows validation of `pulumi`) so if you're on windows, we recommend that you use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We'd like to [make this better](https://github.com/pulumi/pulumi/issues/208) so feel free to pitch in if you can.

 For historical reasons (which we'd [like to address](https://github.com/pulumi/pulumi/issues/1515)) our build system requires that the folder `/opt/pulumi` exists and is writable by the current user.
 If you'd like, you can override this location by setting `PULUMI_ROOT` in your environment.
 The build is known to fail if this doesn't exist, so you'll need to create it first.